daviswelakuh/daviswelakuh.github.io/_projects/1_project.md

 Focusing on excited-states properties of such strongly coupled light-matter systems, standard electronic structure methods such as Casida and Sternheimer approaches have been extending within the framework of QEDFT to capture or predict modification of matter properties due to its strong interaction with photons.
 These methods are outlined below.

-You can also put regular text between your rows of images, even citations {% cite flick2019 %}.
-You can also put regular text between your rows of images, even citations {% cite welakuh2022 %}.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/tddft-qedft.jpg" title="example image" class="img-fluid rounded z-depth-1" %}